 Equality and inclusion essentials... with Addie Orfila

-This session is part of the ‘Your Life at Work’ strand which offers training aimed at addressing workplace best practice as well as how to stay healthy, happy and productive at work.
+In May and August, as part of our ‘Your Life at Work’ strand, we're offering training aimed at addressing workplace best practice as well as how to stay healthy, happy and productive at work.

 Inclusion is imperative.